Jacksonville Coliseum

 The Jacksonville Veterans Memorial Coliseum (originally and still commonly known as the Jacksonville Coliseum) was a multi-purpose arena located in Jacksonville, Florida.
 Built in 1960 and known as "northern Florida's most historic concert venue", it was home to most of the city's indoor professional sports teams and it hosted various concerts, circuses, and other events.
 It was demolished in 2003 and replaced with the VyStar Veterans Memorial Arena.

 History

 The Coliseum was dedicated on November 24, 1960.
 The general contractor was Daniel Construction, and construction took two years and cost $3 million.
 The first event was the first ice hockey game ever played in Jacksonville, featuring the New York Rovers and Charlotte Clippers on November 30.
 The first events scheduled included an automobile show, a boat show, boxing matches, the circus, an ice skating show, a pro basketball exhibition game and a tennis tournament.

 Events

-Ice hockey teams based in the Coliseum included the Jacksonville Rockets (1964–1972) of the Eastern Hockey League, the Jacksonville Barons (1973–74), the Jacksonville Bullets (1992–96), and the Jacksonville Lizard Kings (1995-2000).
+Ice hockey teams based in the Coliseum included the Jacksonville Rockets (1964–1972) of the Eastern Hockey League, the Jacksonville Barons (1973–74), and the Jacksonville Lizard Kings (1995-2000).
 (Fans of the Lizard Kings referred to the coliseum as the "Reptilian Pavilion.")
 The American Basketball Association franchise known as The Floridians played some of its home games there in 1971 and 1972.